The Best Tips for Underwater Photography in Maui

 Perfect for highlighting a specific fish or coral and making it pop against a soft background.
 A wider aperture also lets more light in the lens and brightens your images which is great for dim underwater conditions.

-A narrower aperture (higher f-stop number, f/8 or f/11) will keep more of the scene in focus which is good for wide-angle reef shots or groups of marine life.
+A narrower aperture (higher f-stop number, f/8 or f/11) will keep more of the scene in focus which is good for wide-angle reef shots or groups of marine life, especially if you plan to go snorkeling at Molokini Crater.

 ISO